 Sustaining Current Satellite Clubs

-Finally, between April 2017 and September 2017 Active Sussex will be working with existing satellite clubs.
-As a result clubs will be assessed as to their sustainability and what we can do to help the clubs going forwards.
+Active Sussex is working with existing satellite clubs.
+Clubs will be assessed as to their sustainability and what we can do to help the clubs going forwards.

 Please see our Satellite Club Sustainability Guide to see how you can sustain your club.